A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 4.2 Calculation of losses during cooking of a dish

-The mass of the raw set of the main dish - 1937.3 g
+Weight of raw materials for the main course – 1937.3 g

 Drawing up a recipe for a given dish yield

-We adjust the output of the main dish by 300 g:
+We adjust the yield of the main dish to 300 g:

-Name of products Gross weight, g Net weight, g
+Product Name Gross weight, g Net weight, g

 Fish 160 136